Authors are listed alphabetically by last name. Hover over book covers to find buy links. Click on the cover for more book information.

 And here’s a short biography: In an effort to avoid what she knew she should be doing, Alice folk-danced professionally until her writing muse finally had its way.
 Now a resident of Roswell, New Mexico, Alice enjoys saying “no” to smog, “no” to crowds, and “yes” to loving her herd of wild dachshunds.

 Award winning author Alina K. Field earned a Bachelor of Arts Degree in English and German literature, but her true passion is the much happier world of romance fiction.
-Though her roots are in the Midwestern U.S., after six very, very, very cold years in Chicago, she moved to Southern California and hasn’t looked back.
-She shares a midcentury home with her husband, her spunky, blonde, rescued terrier, and the blue-eyed cat who conned his way in for dinner one day and decided the food was too good to leave.
+Though her roots are in the Midwest, after six very, very, very cold years in Chicago, she moved to Southern California where she shares a midcentury home with two furry four-legged girls and keeps a dependable stash of lollipops for the munchkins in her life.

 She is the author of several Regency romances, including the 2014 Book Buyer’s Best winner, Rosalyn’s Ring.
 She is hard at work on her next series of Regency romances, but loves to hear from readers!